Get Started Here!

 The Important Difference Between Good and Bad Debt for Doctors

+A straw poll of most people would likely reveal an overwhelming majority who believe that all money owed is bad.
 I wouldn’t be surprised to find that an even greater majority of physicians believe that all debt is bad.
 We spend so much of our lives under the burden of student loans.
 Physicians also notoriously use borrowed money to finance the lifestyle and gratification that they have delayed for so long.

 Debt can be good